US trade rep racked up bill as he flip-flopped on purchase of pricey office desk

 "There's a troubling pattern of Trump appointees spending lavishly on themselves and wasting time and taxpayer money on things like luxury furniture," American Oversight's executive director, Austin Evers, told ABC News.

-Earlier this week, the New York Post and CNBC reported that Lightizer's office spent nearly $1 million to furnish two offices near the White House.
+Earlier this week, the New York Post and CNBC reported that Lightizer's office spent nearly $1 million to furnish two office buildings near the White House.
 Lighthizer's office blamed the expenses on the previous administration.

 "The furniture purchases are the culmination of a longtime, planned project that began under the Obama Administration to replace two-decade-old furniture," Lighthizer's office said in a statement to the New York Post.